ymsvuk26/flatcheck/02_Case_Study.md

 Renters relocating to London from abroad make four-figure financial decisions from thousands of miles away: they cannot view flats, don't know UK tenancy law, can't judge whether an area is safe, and are prime targets for rental scams.
 Existing listing platforms show properties; none of them assess risk for the person who cannot show up in person.

-I am the target user: a Hong Kong solicitor relocating to London in 2026.
+I am the target user: a Hong Kong young professional relocating to London in 2026.
 I built the tool I needed, which gave me a live feedback loop most side projects lack.

 ## 2. What I built — version history